Research Group

 Graduate students must be enrolled in a Carnegie Mellon degree program.
 My home department is computational biology, but I am also happy advising students from other allied departments, such as computer science or math.
 If you are an enrolled graduate student, please send an email with an explanation of your goals and your interest in the lab.

 Unfortunately, we cannot admit external PhD students directly to the lab.
-If you are not currently a graduate student at CMU, consider applying to joint CMU-Pittsburgh Ph.D. program in computational biology.
+If you are not currently a graduate student at CMU, consider applying to the joint CMU-Pittsburgh Ph.D. program in computational biology.

 We are interested in both more theoretically-minded and more computational/engineering-focused postdocs, though all postdocs should expect to be both.
 If you are interested in working with us, please email your CV, at least one paper you've written, a brief description of your background, and your goals in pursuing a postdoc.